Comparing Zoom, Microsoft Teams and Google Meet

 The usage of online video conferencing tools has skyrocketed in the last few weeks.
 Let's take a first introductory look at the 3 most popular Cloud-based, online video conferencing tools.
 Afterwards, I'll dive deeper in the specific functionalities of each of them.

-Google’s video conferencing app within G Suite has been specifically designed with business needs in mind.
-It's an easy-to-use interface that can handle up to 250 people in an online video conferencing meeting, depending on the G Suite subscription you're in.
-The easy-to use interface that is fully integrated with other G Suite apps like Google Calendar allows people to create and drop in and out of meetings quickly, just by clicking a link.
+Google’s video conferencing app within Google Workspace, formerly G Suite, has been specifically designed with business needs in mind.
+It's an easy-to-use interface that can handle up to 250 people in an online video conferencing meeting, depending on the Google Workspace subscription you're in.
+The easy-to use interface that is fully integrated with other Google Workspace apps like Google Calendar allows people to create and drop in and out of meetings quickly, just by clicking a link.

-In response to the coronavirus crisis, on March 3, Google announced that the Enterprise functionalities of Google Meet will be temporarily available to all G Suite customers.
-All G Suite and G Suite for Education customers will get their hosting cap raised to up to 250 participants per call, can record and live stream their video meetings until September 30, 2020.
+In response to the coronavirus crisis, on March 3, Google announced that the Enterprise functionalities of Google Meet were temporarily available to all Google Workspace, G Suite customers.
+All Google Workspace and Google Workspace for Education customers got their hosting cap raised to up to 250 participants per call, were able to record and live stream their video meetings (this offer was valid until September 30, 2020).

 In the beginning of April, Google announced that it would rename Google Hangouts Meet to Google Meet, adding an offer businesses can't refuse to this launch.